SegiH/VerjIO_Excel_Report_Generator/README.md

 Features
 --------
 1. Create multiple sheets using an SQL statement or a table resource as the data source for each sheet
-2. Add Formulas to each sheet including the option to specify that a formula should be written for each row of a table
+2. Add formulas to each sheet including the option to specify that a formula should be written for each row of a table
 3. Add hyperlinks in each sheet
 4. Add custom text anywhere that you specify
 5. Add heading text